snu-causal-inference-lab/snu-causal-inference-lab.github.io/_people/kwonsang-lee.md

 ## Awards and Honors

+* **34th Outstanding Paper Award** (2024)
+  Awarded by the Korean Federation of Science and Technology Societies for the paper "A nonparametric binomial likelihood approach for causal inference in instrumental variable models."

+* **Outstanding Teaching Award** (2022)
+  Awarded by College of Natural Sciences, Seoul National University for excellence in teaching.

 * **Statistics in Epidemiology (SIE) Young Investigator Award** (2018)
-  Awarded by the American Statistical Association’s Section on Statistics in Epidemiology for the paper “A powerful approach to the study of moderate effect modification in observational studies.”
+  Awarded by the American Statistical Association’s Section on Statistics in Epidemiology for the paper "A powerful approach to the study of moderate effect modification in observational studies."

 * **Russell Ackoff Doctoral Student Fellowship Award** (2016–2017)
   Awarded by the Wharton Risk Management and Decision Processes Center, University of Pennsylvania, for pursuing research in decision making under risk and uncertainty.

-* **GAPSA Research Travel Grant Award** (2015)
-  Awarded by the Graduate and Professional Student Assembly (GAPSA), University of Pennsylvania.

-* **Departmental Good Teaching Award** (2014)
-  Awarded by the Department of Mathematics, University of Pennsylvania, for excellence in teaching.

 * **Benjamin Franklin Fellowship** (2012–2017)
   Awarded by the School of Arts and Sciences, University of Pennsylvania.

+* **GAPSA Research Travel Grant Award** (Summer 2015)
+  Awarded by the Graduate and Professional Student Assembly (GAPSA), University of Pennsylvania.

+* **Department Good Teaching Award** (Spring 2024)
+  Awarded by Department of Mathematics, University of Pennsylvania for excellence in teaching.